scetx/datax/README.md

 As you can see, our champion model is BERT, as it has the highest ROC-AUC.

-The models are located in this folder [models_folder](https://github.com/pl2599/GGWP-Toxic-Behavior/tree/main/models).
+The models are located in this [models_folder](https://github.com/pl2599/GGWP-Toxic-Behavior/tree/main/models).

 # Summary Report